pouchdb/pouchdb/CONTRIBUTING.md

     $ GREP=test.replication.js npm test

-or append `?grep=test.replication.js` if you opened the tests in a browser manually
+or append `?grep=test.replication.js` if you opened the tests in a browser manually.

 #### Test Coverage